High-risk youth - advice

 - Brokerage funding: When service responses are unavailable through mainstream services, brokerage funds may be provided to tailor a response that meets the young person's specific needs.
 Examples include educational or day programs, mentoring and personal activities designed to build resilience and self esteem.

 - One-to-one home-based care: This type of out-of-home care is an intensive placement for high-risk young people aged 12 to 17 years who are or have been listed on the divisional high-risk schedule.
 Each caregiver is specifically recruited and trained to care for high-risk young people with complex needs.

-Priority access to mental health services for youth in out-of-home care
+Priority access to mental health services for youth in care

-All referrals of infants, children and young people who are clients of child protection in out-of-home-care are flagged by the triage/intake service and a streamlined service response is provided to best meet their needs.
+All referrals of infants, children and young people who are clients of Child Protection in care are flagged by the triage/intake service and a streamlined service response is provided to best meet their needs.